Lentils are a fantastic ingredient - they're cheap, tasty, and super versatile. Here's how to cook lentils, in 3 easy steps!

 A lot of the time, you'll be using your cooked lentils within a recipe that already has plenty of other flavours going on - in a lentil stew, for example - so it shouldn't matter if the lentils are just boiled simply in water.

-But if you do want to get some extra flavour into your lentils, like if you're serving them on their own, you can boil them in vegetable stock instead of plain water - they'll soak up all the flavour of the stock as they cook.
+But if you do want to get some extra flavour into your lentils, if you're serving them on their own, you can boil them in vegetable stock instead of plain water - they'll soak up all the flavour of the stock as they cook.
 This is what I do if I'm scattering the lentils over a salad, or using them as a simple side dish.

 You can also add extra ingredients to the water to infuse into the lentils - a bay leaf or two, a couple of chunks of onion, some whole garlic cloves, etc. You can then remove these ingredients from the lentils once they're cooked.

-Or, if you don’t mind ending up with extra ingredients in your lentils, start by sautéing some onion and garlic in the pan, then boil the lentils straight on top.
+Or, you can start by sautéing some onion and garlic in the pan, then boiling the lentils straight on top.